Step-by-step Getting Started Guide

 This guide is ideal if you are just starting with Katana and looking to set up the software for your business.
 It also helps you to understand how Katana works and the value it can provide to your business.

-If you are selling your products on Shopify, then you can easily import some of the necessary data from Shopify to Katana with a few clicks and considerably speed up the setup process.
-Please find a Getting Started Guide for Shopify users here.
+If you are selling your products on Shopify or WooCommerce, then you can easily import some of the necessary data from Shopify or WooCommerce to Katana with a few clicks and considerably speed up the setup process.
+Please find a Getting Started Guide for Shopify or WooCommerce users here.

 The guide below is mainly for non-Shopify users, explaining all the necessary steps for setting up the Katana account in detail.